Ascending chain conditions on right ideals of semigroups: Semigroups Satisfying ACCPR

 \begin{cor} Let $S=S^0$ be a semigroup with a globally idempotent 0-minimal left ideal $L.$ If $S$ satisfies ACCPR, then the globally idempotent part $B^L$ of $LS$ is completely 0-simple. \end{cor}

 \begin{proof} By the left-right dual of Theorem \ref{thm:SR}, $B^L$ is a left ideal of $S.$ Therefore, since $S$ satisfies ACCPR, $B^L$ satisfies ACCPR by Corollary \ref{cor:ideal,ACCPR}.
-Also by the left-right dual of Theorem \ref{thm:SR}, $B^L$ is 0-simple and has globally idempotent 0-minimal left ideals (of itself). \end{proof}
+Also by the left-right dual of Theorem \ref{thm:SR}, $B^L$ is 0-simple and has globally idempotent 0-minimal left ideals (of itself).
+Hence, by Corollary \ref{cor:0-simple}, $B^L$ is completely 0-simple. \end{proof}

 Recall that the left socle $\Sigma^l=\Sigma^l(S)$ of a semigroup $S$ with 0 is the 0-disjoint union of $A^l$ and $B^l,$ which are the null part and globally idempotent part of $\Sigma^l$, respectively.
 Note that since $A^l$ is an ideal of $S,$ we may view it as a subact of $S_S$.